 A garlic paste is a convenient way to use purple garlic in cooking.
 Simply crush garlic with a pinch of salt and olive oil until it forms a smooth paste.
 This paste can be used as a marinade, a spread, or mixed into sauces for a burst of flavor.

-Is Purple Garlic Safe to Eat?
+Is Purple garlic benefits Safe to Eat?

 Purple garlic is generally safe to eat for most people.
-However, it’s important to consume it in moderation, as eating too much garlic can lead to digestive issues, such as bloating, gas, or an upset stomach.
+However, itโs important to consume it in moderation, as eating too much garlic can lead to digestive issues, such as bloating, gas, or an upset stomach.
 If you take medication, especially blood thinners or medication for high blood pressure, consult your doctor before consuming large amounts of garlic, as it may interact with certain drugs.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs) Purple Garlic Benefits

 1. Is Purple Garlic Better Than White?